laravel/docs/helpers.md

 <a name="method-head"></a>
 #### `head()` {#collection-method}

-The `head` function simply returns the first element in the given array:
+The `head` function returns the first element in the given array:

     $array = [100, 200, 300];